saad-lahlali/saad-lahlali.github.io/_playlists/2012-03-01-playlist-1-copy-2.md

 ---

 **Genre:** Indie Pop \\
-**Why it fits:** This playlist is for the walk to the lab, setting a positive and productive tone for the day.
-Indie Pop's bright melodies and brisk tempos are energetic enough to get you moving but light enough not to be overwhelming.
-It helps build a sense of gentle optimism and mental readiness as you plan your day's tasks.\\
+**Why it fits:** Your brain is still waking up, so you need something gentle.
+Indie Pop is like a good cup of tea in music form.
+Its catchy, breezy tunes are just enough to wake up your brain and help you make a to-do list for the day.
+It gives you a cheerful feeling that you definitely need to get started.\\
 **Artist Suggestions:** Belle and Sebastian, Vampire Weekend, Alvvays.